College Scholarships for Women

 Are you ready to discover your college program?

-Women can access scholarships and grants in many different fields, especially for STEM degrees.
+Women can access scholarships and grants in many different fields, including for STEM degrees.

 Many college students use scholarships to pay for school.
-The National Center for Education Statistics (NCES) reports that undergraduates receive an average of $14,890 per year in grant and scholarship aid.
+The National Center for Education Statistics (NCES) reports that undergraduates receive an average of $15,750 per year in grant and scholarship aid as of the 2021-2022 academic year.

-Women face unique challenges when earning degrees, which is why many organizations offer specific college scholarships for women.
-While they make up the majority of college students, women also take out more student loans, take longer to repay their loans, and earn less than men after college.
+Many organizations offer college scholarships for women to assist with the unique challenges they face in education.
+While they make up the majority of college students, women also take out more student loans, take longer to repay their loans, and earn less than men after college, on average.

 This article introduces dozens of college scholarships for women, including scholarships for Black women, scholarships for single mothers, and scholarships for Hispanic women.